acmiut/summer-2018-ICPC/6-DP/README.md

 3. see the solution of *UVa 11517- Exact Change* [in this tutorial](http://www.algorithmist.com/index.php/UVa_11517)
 4. see the solution of *UVa 11951- Area* [in this tutorial](https://saicheems.wordpress.com/2013/08/29/uva-11951-area/)
 5. see the solution of *UVa 1213 - Sum of Different Primes* [in this tutorial](https://turing13.wordpress.com/2016/03/11/uva-1213-sum-of-different-primes/)
+6. see the solution of *UVa 1213 - Sum of Different Primes* [Trouble of 13-Dots](http://www.algorithmist.com/index.php/UVa_10819)
+7. see the solution of *UVa 1213 - Sum of Different Primes* [Maximum sum on a torus](https://saicheems.wordpress.com/2013/08/27/uva-10827-maximum-sum-on-a-torus/)

 ### Third week:
 TODO